Is The Commercial Pilot Mean an Airlines Pilot?

-No, it is not necessarily ,many people misunderstand this point ,in fact an airline pilot is commercial pilot but not the opposite ,the commercial pilot can be an airline pilot, cargo pilots, tour pilots, or back-country pilot.
+No, it is not necessary, many people misunderstand this point, in fact, an airline pilot is a commercial pilot but not the opposite, the commercial pilot can be an airline pilot, cargo pilots, tour pilots, or back-country pilot.

 By definition as a commercial pilot, you may act as pilot in command of an aircraft that is carrying passengers or property for compensation or hire and may be paid to act as pilot in command.

 If you're interested in becoming a commercial pilot, don't be intimidated by thoughts of airline pilot training.
 Commercial pilot training is not usually done in a jet, although it can be.
 In fact, many people complete the commercial pilot certificate in the same aircraft that they completed their private pilot certificate in a small four-seat aircraft.
 The main difference is that for the commercial certificate, students need to acquire 10 hours of flight time in a high-performance aircraft, so some choose to do the entire training in a high-performance aircraft.

 The Road to be a Commercial Pilot :

 - be able to read, speak, write, and understand English

 - hold at least a private pilot certificate.

 - Commercial pilots (that is, any pilot that flies for compensation or hire- not airline pilots!) need at least a second-class medical certificate.

 - Airline Transport Pilots (ATPs) must have a first-class medical certificate.